bhauman/bhauman.github.com/drafts/housing-bubble.md

 If you refer back to the photos at the start of this post you can see that the plastic sheets do not butt up edge to edge.
-In order to shed rain, the plastic sheets overlap each other as shingles on a roof would.
+In order to shed rain and be fastened to each other, the plastic sheets overlap each other as shingles on a roof would.

 That's why there are outer lines in the diagram above.
 They account for the overlap that is needed to provide for the shingling of the